| || |

 | IPPW - 2003 - Lisbon, Portugal |

 Welcome to the Beta version of the International Planetary Probe Workshop archive.
-It is an attempt to capture the historical record of the ongoing series of planetary exploration workshops (Accessibility notice).
+It is an attempt to capture the historical record of the ongoing series of planetary exploration workshops.
 Please contact us if you have trouble accessing the files or have copies of presentations, posters and papers to complete the archive.

-Since 2003, the workshops have brought together engineers, technologists, scientists, mission designers, space agency leaders and students from around the world for collaboration focused on solar system exploration with robotic vehicles.
+Since 2003, the International Planetary Probe Workshops have brought together engineers, technologists, scientists, mission designers, space agency leaders and students from around the world for collaboration focused on solar system exploration with robotic vehicles. planetary entry and descent probes.

 The long-standing goals of the workshops are to: